nikitha2/SocialMedia_BackendWithSpringBoot/README.md

 d.
 To confirm (c) make sure you have mysqlsh.
 Download if you dont have it in your computer from here[https://dev.mysql.com/doc/mysql-shell/8.0/en/mysql-shell-install-macos-quick.html].

+   d.1.
 Then in your terminal run **mysqlsh**.
-This will show the version of mysqlsh you have in your computer
+This will show the version of mysqlsh you have in your computer.

+   d.2.
+Connect to your social-media DB- **connect social-media-user@localhost:3306** and enter password.
+If schema is not set.
+Set it as to your schema **\use social-media-database** defined in step (a).

    <img width="1016" alt="Screenshot 2023-05-06 at 7 46 10 PM" src="https://user-images.githubusercontent.com/23514932/236655277-e3f9d6ec-85dd-43e8-96f7-0195288e49e0.png">